Thyrotoxic Periodic Paralysis

 Potassium should be given during the attack, most often by mouth.
 If weakness is severe, you may need to get potassium through a vein (IV).

-Note: You should only get IV potassium if your kidney function is normal and you are monitored in the hospital.
+Note: You should only get IV potassium if you are monitored in the hospital.

 Weakness that involves the muscles used for breathing or swallowing is an emergency.
 People must be taken to a hospital.
-Serious irregularity of the heartbeat also occurs during attacks.
+Serious irregularity of the heartbeat also may occur during attacks.

 Your provider may recommend a diet low in carbohydrates and salt to prevent attacks.
 You may be given beta-blocker medicines to reduce the number and severity of attacks while your hyperthyroidism is brought under control.